clarin-eric/vlo-benchmark/README.md

 gigabytes)

 - Start the Tomcat instance with SOLR inside using `start-solr.sh`
+  * The Tomcat will run on port 8080 - make sure it is available before starting
   * Check that it's running at <http://localhost:8080/vlo-solr-3.1>
   * The Tomcat can be stopped again by running `stop-solr.sh`

 - Start the import by running `time-import.sh`
-  * this will create a file `import-time.out.${timestamp}` with timing information
+  * This will create a file `import-time.out.${timestamp}` with timing information
-  * detailed importer output is available at `vlo/log/vlo-importer.log`
+  * Detailed importer output is available at `vlo/log/vlo-importer.log`
-  * the import can take a long time so you may want to run it detached from any terminal session
+  * The import can take a long time so you may want to run it detached from any terminal session
-  * a QUICK TEST IMPORT can be carried out by running `time-import.sh vlo/config/VloConfig-test.xml`
+  * A __quick test import__ can be carried out by running `time-import.sh vlo/config/VloConfig-test.xml`

 ## Scheduled setup ##